 Let us consider inflation first.
-We became affected by this unfortunate process for a great many reasons which I will not attempt to analyze here.
-Nor will I examine comprehensively all the conditions for curbing and slowing inflation, but concentrate instead on a single, though very important problem.
+Hungary became affected by this unfortunate process for a great many reasons which I will not attempt to analyze here.
+I will not examine comprehensively all the conditions for curbing and slowing inflation, but concentrate instead on a single, though very important problem.